 Many times trees when a construction job is about to begin, trees in close proximity of the work need to be preserved.
 Generally there are detailed plans written up by a certified arborist specifying the plan for preservation.
 Usually this includes the following 2 services:

 As you can see, there are many methods of caring for our beloved urban trees.
-None of these services are needed in the forest, where environment conditions, soil conditions, amendment, and nutrients are plentiful.
+Most of the time these services are not needed in the forest, where environment conditions, soil conditions, amendment, and nutrients are plentiful.
 It is our urban forestry where these services are needed.
 Where people and trees are, tree maintenance and care is needed.
 For the most part, trees are so very hearty and vigorous they can pretty much take care of themselves, even in rough conditions.